6 Reasons Why People Avoid Online Banks

 You've identified a major drawback with online banks.
 If you work in a heavy-cash business, say, you sell kettle corn at local street fairs and farmers’ markets, you’ll need to deposit the cash at some point with your bank.
 Unlike a check, you can't just take a picture of your cash and have your bank credit the amount to your account.

 If all of the above sounds like a big hassle and a lot of work to deposit your money, you’re right.
 So, if you’re a heavy cash user, online banking might not be for you.
 Then again, more and more vendors are transitioning to cashless payment systems as more of their customers use mobile wallets for payment.
-By accepting more mobile payments, you’ll reduce your reliance on cash payments and win more business from mobile payers.
+By accepting more mobile payments, you'll reduce your reliance on cash payments.

 In an increasingly digital world, online banks are well positioned to serve millions of traditional banking customers.
 They also are well poised to use their low-overhead strategic advantage to offer rates and fee structures that can’t be matched by conventional banks.